• Skip to Content

 HIST 040 United States Military History 3 Units

-This course is a survey of American Military History from 1775 to the present.
-All major American conflicts are reviewed as well as an examination of the influence of the military upon foreign policy, domestic affairs and diplomacy.
-It examines the reasons, causes, and legal limitations of war, as well as various doctrines developed since the American Revolution.
+This course is a survey of United States Military History from 1607 to the present.
+All major U.S. conflicts are reviewed as well as an examination of the influence of the military upon foreign policy, domestic affairs and diplomacy.
+It examines the reasons, causes, and legal limitations of war, as well as various doctrines developed since the establishment of the colonies.

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L